What is the singularity?

 She still can’t know what this mysterious object is for the brain has not associated any relevant word with it.
 FYI, words bring meaning to an object uncalled before; not as good as action though.
 Later on she will come to associate the word ‘mug’ to the previous object of mystery.
 When she saw the mother handle the mug by pouring porridge into it and then feeding it to her, her brain also registered it.
 Later on in early school she came to learn of the word mug and of what relevance it is to her life; she also registered the look of colors to her young brain.
 Right now, when she sets her still-foolish eyes to a mug, her brain queries its own database of any existing record of the new object she has seen.
 Albeit the exact object exists not, the brains ‘says’, “FROM the SHAPES table EXISTS THATSHAPE AND FROM the COLORS table EXISTS THATCOLOR WHICH receptors CONES and RHODES registered as blue.
 Therefore IT IS a BLUE MUG”.

 Your only resolve

-For you to be able to compete your faster ‘brother’ whom you created out of curiosity, you must first be able to do better what it is capable of doing good.
+To compete with your faster ‘brother’ whom you created out of curiosity, you must first be able to do better than what it is capable of doing good.
 That you might stand tall over it.
 For it has no breath of life, which unique to you.
 You must be able to compute instructions as first as it is able to.
 The only way is to chip your brain up with extra processing power, then connect that chipped brain of yours to an inexhaustible source of resource the, Mother Internet.
 Then offend it to see who is able to do better than the other in a simply logical thinking.
 Clearly disastrous, don’t you think?
 The chip, they say, is an object of ultimate control, or so reality has proven.
 Have a nice read.